 This interactive map identifies locations for free meals, food pick-up locations, free food delivery services, and locations that accept and/or double benefits for SNAP/EBT, WIC, seniors, and veterans.
 The information can be searched by community or the type of assistance needed.

 The SNAP Program is about good nutrition and health.
 It provides eligible people with benefits to buy food items at grocery stores, farmers markets and other approved food retailers.
+The benefits have been increased by 15% and eligibility for college students has been expanded as a result of the December 2020 federal law.

 If you are pregnant or have young children up to the age of 5, you may be eligible for the WIC Nutrition Program.
 WIC provides nutrition education and nutritious foods to help keep pregnant women, new mothers, infants, and preschool children healthy and strong.